Naira strengthens against dollar - Nigeria Today

 The naira was exchanged at N305.6 to the dollar at the interbank.

+Gwadabe said that BDCs had taken measures to ensure that they would not run foul of the law in the foreign exchange market.
+(NAN)

-The post Naira strengthens against dollar appeared first on Premium Times Nigeria.
+The post Naira strengthens against dollar appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share